Correlation Between Southwest Airlines and Canadian Pacific

 Pair Corralation between Southwest Airlines and Canadian Pacific

-Considering the 90-day investment horizon Southwest Airlines is expected to under-perform the Canadian Pacific.
-But the stock apears to be less risky and, when comparing its historical volatility, Southwest Airlines is 1.47 times less risky than Canadian Pacific.
-The stock trades about -0.27 of its potential returns per unit of risk.
-The Canadian Pacific Railway is currently generating about -0.09 of returns per unit of risk over similar time horizon.
-If you would invest 8,070 in Canadian Pacific Railway on November 28, 2024 and sell it today you would lose (321.00) from holding Canadian Pacific Railway or give up 3.98% of portfolio value over 90 days.
+Considering the 90-day investment horizon Southwest Airlines is expected to generate 1.04 times more return on investment than Canadian Pacific.
+However, Southwest Airlines is 1.04 times more volatile than Canadian Pacific Railway.
+It trades about 0.02 of its potential returns per unit of risk.
+Canadian Pacific Railway is currently generating about -0.02 per unit of risk.
+If you would invest 3,336 in Southwest Airlines on December 30, 2024 and sell it today you would earn a total of 23.00 from holding Southwest Airlines or generate 0.69% return on investment over 90 days.

 Time Period | 3 Months [change] |